Proposals are now being accepted for the 2019 UT Energy Journalism Fellowship.

 - Give two to three guest lectures each semester to classes in Journalism and other schools / departments

-- Deliver a presentation during the Thursday evening UT Energy Symposium guest lecture series in the Fall 2017 or Spring 2018 semester
+- Deliver a presentation during the Thursday evening UT Energy Symposium guest lecture series in the Spring 2019 or Fall 2019 semester

 - Advise on strategies for enhancing visibility of Energy Institute in the news media